vladivanovic/fujiwara-api/README.md

 1. Troubleshoot Docker SDK when main app is running in a container itself, there's a trick to be done that I'm troubleshooting through
 2. use docker sdk to show the status of the container itself, not just the flask service on there

-Feature 2 (Fred)
+Feature 2 (pxs)
 1. Use webhooks to get real time temp/humidity readings and update on the HUD page (instead of SNMP polling)
-2. Meraki MV Area takes snapshot required?
+2. MV-MT Snapshot to support multiple cameras for different angles
-3. Water module?
+3. Water leak sensor support (future)

 ## random idea list